 , a medieval Latinized form of NEIL

 .
 It was commonly associated with Latin niger "black"

 .
-It was revived in the 19th century, perhaps in part due to Sir Walter Scott's novel 'The Fortunes of Nigel
+It was revived in the 19th century, perhaps in part due to Sir Walter Scott's novel The Fortunes of Nigel

 NOLAN m Irish, English

-From an Irish surname which was derived from Ó Nualláin
+From an Irish surname that was derived from Ó Nualláin

-meaning "descendant of NUALLÁN
+meaning "descendant of NUALLÁN"

 .
 The baseball player Nolan Ryan (1947-) is a famous bearer of this name.